ONEARMY/community-platform/functions/README.md

 The functions are not integrated into the existing CI pipeline for automated deployment as they require a specific config file which is not shared in the public git repository.

-As such to deploy you must first populate the src/config file (available from repo admin), and then run scripts from the main repo
+As such you will need to be authenticated as a firebase project admin (available from repo admin) and populate the src/config files (available from repo admin)

-Select either development or production site (always use development site first) `npm use [default/prod]`

-Deploy
+To deploy functions use the following scripts

-`Firebase deploy --only functions`
+`$cd functions`

+dev:
+`$npm run deploy-functions-dev`

+prod:
+`$npm run deploy-functions-prod`

+## Adding cron tasks

+Both production and live have small app-engine instances that run cron tasks, schedules can be seen in ../functions-cron.

+If changing either of these remember to deploy both to production and development servers